ghfbsd/RB-P-CAN-485/README.md

 Then the program makes CAN messages of various lengths ranging from 0 to 8 bytes, sending them out and listening for the result.
-When a message is available to be read, the interrupt causes `trigger` to be called, which dumps the content of the message.
+When a message is available to be read, the interrupt causes `trigger` to be called, which does the read and dumps the content of the message.
 The program shows the received message and its payload after each interrupt.
 Due to the loopback interface, it actually *receives* the message before it